A while ago I posted an article on this website to find the right table saw for your workshop.

 How to choose the best saw blade

-So you want to know which table saw blade is best for you?
+So, your table saw blade is dull, or damaged, and you want to know which table saw blade is best for you?

 Well, answer the questions at the beginning of this article to make an initial elimination.

 After that, put all the information about the teeth together, and you will find the perfect saw blade, with the best results for your needs.

 Good advice that you can apply with any saw blade you buy, is to buy quality blades.